 Corresponding Author: Carolyn B. Bridges, MD, Immunization Services Division, National Center for Immunization and Respiratory Diseases, Centers for Disease Control and Prevention, 1600 Clifton Road, MS A-19, Atlanta, GA 30333; e-mail, firstname.lastname@example.org.

-Bridges C., Coyne-Beasley T., ; Advisory Committee on Immunization Practices Recommended Immunization Schedule for Adults Aged 19 Years or Older: United States, 2014*.
+Bridges CB, Coyne-Beasley T, on behalf of the Advisory Committee on Immunization Practices.
+Advisory Committee on Immunization Practices Recommended Immunization Schedule for Adults Aged 19 Years or Older: United States, 2014*.
 Ann Intern Med.
 2014;160:190-197. doi: 10.7326/M13-2826